khoih-prog/Ethernet_Manager/README.md

 IPAddress localEthernetIP;

 // Use to detect W5100 shield.
-The linkStatus() is not working with W5100
+The linkStatus() is not working with W5100, only W5200 and W5500
-// in Ethernet and EthernetLarge libraries bool isW5500 = true;
+// To check if W5100 using Ethernet and EthernetLarge libraries bool isW5500 = true;

 void heartBeatPrint()